rshearman/vpp-plugin-rs/README.md

 At the moment, interface and crypto engine plugins are not supported, only plugins for nodes.

+Only VPP 25.10 is supported.
+Other versions may work, but small changes may be required.

 Patches are required to be applied to VPP in order to build and use VPP plugins built in Rust.
 See the `patches` directory for details.

 ## Short term goals